palantir/osdk-ts/packages/client.api/etc/client.api.report.api.md

 // Warnings were encountered during analysis:
 //
+// src/OsdkObjectFrom.ts:92:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// src/OsdkObjectFrom.ts:93:4 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // src/OsdkObjectFrom.ts:149:5 - (ae-forgotten-export) The symbol "UnderlyingProps" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)